How to Plant, Grow, and Care for Monstera Adansonii

 Easy to propagate via cuttings, Monstera adansonii is most commonly produced that way.
 Each of the stems develops aerial roots at nodes.
 If you remove a cutting just below some visible aerial roots, you can plant it roots and all.

-If no aerial roots are evident, select a cutting that has at least 2-3 nodes along the stem.
-Remove all but a few leaves at the tip of the cutting, and place it in damp soil with at least 1 node beneath the soil’s surface.
+If no aerial roots are evident, select a cutting that has at least two to three nodes along the stem.
+Remove all but a few leaves at the tip of the cutting, and place it in damp soil with at least one node beneath the soil’s surface.
 Keep the cutting humid and its soil moist until it begins to develop new growth.
 We’ve got more tips for caring for your cuttings if you need them!

 The monkey mask has limited issues it’ll face, but that doesn’t mean it’s problem-free.
 Let’s go over what might happen and how to remedy it if it occurs!